REALTY

 Obtaining a mortgage loan

-Once the promise to sell or the preliminary sales agreement is signed, you have 2 months to obtain a mortgage loan.
-For this, you can contact your bank or use a broker to find a mortgage with favorable conditions and a competitive rate.
+Once the sale commitment or the preliminary sales agreement is signed, you have 2 months to secure a mortgage loan.
+For this, you can get in touch your bank or go through a broker to find a mortgage with favourable conditions and a competitive rate.

 NOTE

-According to the law, obtaining a loan is mandatorily a suspensive condition of the preliminary contract.
-Thus, if you do not secure your mortgage within the allotted time, the sale is canceled and any amounts paid are refunded.
+According to the law, obtaining a loan is a mandatory suspensive condition of a preliminary sales agreement.
+Thus, if you do not secure your mortgage within the allotted time, the sale will be cancelled and any amounts paid refunded.

 To apply for a mortgage loan or a bridging loan, you must provide a set of documents relating to:

-• Your personal situation: identity, family status, proof of address, etc.
+• Your personal situation: ID, family status, proof of address, etc.

-• Your income: last three pay slips, last two tax notices, etc.
+• Your income: last three pay slips, last two tax assessments, etc.

 • Your financial situation: last three bank statements, savings account statement, sales mandate for the property (in case of a bridging loan), etc.

-• Your real estate project: signed preliminary contract, renovation work estimates for the apartment, construction project estimates for a house, etc.
+• Your real estate project: signed preliminary sales agreement, renovation work estimates for the apartment, construction project estimates for a house, etc.

-It is highly recommended to prepare your financing application at the very start of your real estate project to avoid being caught off guard once the preliminary contract is signed.
-Again, a broker can assist you in assembling your file and highlighting your strengths to secure favorable loan conditions.
-The more complete your application is, the easier it will be to convince a bank to grant you the loan you seek.
+It is highly recommended to prepare your financing application at the very start of your real estate project to avoid being caught off guard once the preliminary sales agreement is signed.
+A broker can assist you in drafting up your file and highlighting your strengths to secure favourable loan conditions.
+The more complete your application is, the easier it will be to convince the bank to grant you a loan.

 NOTE

-Although not strictly mandatory, it is highly recommended to accompany your financing application with a personal contribution (or “down payment”).
-This is a sum you are willing to invest personally to purchase the property.
-Generally, this amount corresponds to the notary fees.
+Although not mandatory, it is highly recommended to support your financing application with a personal contribution (or “down payment”).
+This is the amount of private funds you are willing to invest to purchase the property.
+Generally, this amount is roughly equal to the notary fees.

-Eleven days after receiving it (i.e., once the bank’s withdrawal period has passed), send back the signed financing offer.
-Be careful: if you return the signed offer more than 30 days after receiving it, the bank may refuse to grant you the mortgage loan because the offer’s validity period has expired.
+Eleven days after receiving the financing offer (i.e., once the bank’s withdrawal period has expired), you should signed it and send it back to the bank.
+Beware: if you return the signed offer more than 30 days after receiving it, the bank may refuse to grant you the mortgage loan because the offer’s validity period may have expired.

 Finally, expect a delay of about two weeks between accepting the loan offer and the funds being released.

-By working with Maison Kyka, we do everything possible to help you secure a loan as quickly as possible and at the best rate.
-Schedule an appointment with our team to learn more about the support we offer our clients.
+When you work with Maison Kyka, you can be sure we do everything possible to help you secure a loan as quickly as possible and with the best conditions.
+Schedule an appointment with our team to learn more about the support we can offer.

 Answer a few questions and receive a personalized estimate for your real estate project

-I 100% recommend the Maison Kyka experience!
-No mental stress at all because they handle absolutely everything, and the team is very responsive to needs and requests, which makes the entire process really smooth.
-A big thank you to Maison Kyka!🙂”
+I fully recommend the Maison Kyka experience.
+They relieved me of the mental load because they managed absolutely everything and the team was highly receptive to my needs and requests, so it made the whole process very smooth.
+A big thank you to Maison Kyka!

 Perrine Jouve

-The sale of a property is formalized through a deed of sale, which is an authentic document drafted by a notary.
-This step usually takes place 2 to 3 months after signing the promise to sell or the preliminary sales agreement.
+The sale of a property is formalised through a deed of sale, which is an authentic document drafted by a notary.
+This step usually occurs 2 to 3 months after signing the sale commitment or the preliminary sales agreement.

-About one month before the signing date, the seller must present you with a draft of the final deed of sale prepared by the notary.
-If necessary, this allows you time to request any modifications.
+About one month before the signing date, the seller must present you with a draft of the final deed of sale, prepared by a notary.
+This gives you a bit of time to request edits, if necessary.

-A few hours before your appointment with the notary, it is advisable to revisit the apartment or house to take meter readings, ensure no issues have appeared since your last visit (e.g., water leaks), verify that the rooms are empty, and confirm that any furniture agreed to remain is still there.
+A few hours before your appointment with the notary, we advise you to view the apartment or house once more to take meter readings, ensure no issues have come up since your last visit (e.g., water leaks), check that all rooms are empty, and confirm that any furniture agreed to be left behind is still there.

 ADVICE

-If you notice any damage or a claimable incident, the seller must inform their insurance company before signing the deed of sale.
+If you notice any damage or a claimable incident, the seller must inform their insurance provider before signing the deed of sale.

 At the notary’s office, the deed of sale is read aloud to both parties before signing.
 Then, the buyer pays the purchase price and notary fees, and the seller hands over the keys to the property.

-Finally, the notary provides you with a certificate of ownership, which allows you to subscribe to a home insurance policy or any other utilities (water, electricity, gas) for your new home.
+Finally, the notary provides you with a certificate of ownership, which allows you to subscribe to a home insurance policy as well as any other utilities (water, electricity, gas) for your new home.

 However, the certificate of ownership is not the official title deed.
-To obtain this, the notary must carry out the registration and publication of the final deed of sale:
+First, the notary must carry out the registration and publication of the final deed of sale:

-• To register the sale of the property, the notary sends the document to the tax authorities, who return a stamped version of the authentic deed.
+• To register the sale of the property, the notary sends the deed of sale to the tax authorities, who return a stamped version of the document.

-• To publish the sale of the property, the notary contacts the relevant Land Registry office to complete the required land registration formalities.
+• To publish the sale of the property, the notary contacts the relevant Land Registry office to complete the required property registration formalities.

 Congratulations!
-You now know how to become the owner of a property.
+You now know how to become the proud owner of a property.

-What happens next depends on your project and the condition of the property you purchased.
+What happens next depends on your specific project and the condition of the property you purchased.

 Chez Jade par Maison Kyka, un appartement haussmannien rénové devenu la résidence principale de sa propriétaire

-At Jade's by Maison Kyka, a renovated Haussmannian apartment has become its owner’s main residence, ©Maison Kyka
+Jade's home by Maison Kyka, a fully renovated Haussmannian apartment that became her main residence, ©Maison Kyka

-If you have purchased your primary residence, all that’s left is to move in and, if applicable, rent out your previous apartment.
+If you have purchased the property to become your main residence, all that’s left is to move in and, if applicable, rent out your previous home.

 However, if you bought a property that requires renovation work, your real estate project isn’t over yet.
-Choosing a turnkey renovation solution can be a smart strategy, but the reliability and professionalism of the renovation company you hire will play a crucial role in the success of your project.
+Choosing a turnkey renovation solution can be a smart strategy, but the reliability and professionalism of the provider you hire will be critical to the success of your project.

 NOTE

-Ensuring proper execution of the renovation work is especially important if you want to increase your property’s value and make a profit when reselling it in the years to come.
+Ensuring the renovation works are carried out efficiently and smoothly is key if you want to increase your property’s value and make a profit when you end up reselling it down the line.

-At Maison Kyka, we support individuals looking to purchase properties in need of renovation.
-Our goal is to provide them with a living space that perfectly suits their needs and gains value after the renovation.
-Thanks to our in-house team of architects, we can design and decorate your home according to your functional requirements and interior design preferences.
+At Maison Kyka, we support those who are looking to purchase properties in need of renovation.
+Our goal is to provide them with a home that perfectly suits their needs and increases in value after the works.
+Thanks to our in-house team of architects, we can design and decorate your home according to your functional requirements and design preferences.

-Thus, we are committed to providing you with the best experience at every step of your real estate project:
+We are committed to providing you with the best possible experience at every step of your real estate project:

-1. Property hunting: Research and negotiation of properties that meet your criteria.
+1. Property hunting: searching for properties that meet your criteria and negotiations to purchase.

-3. Renovation management: Our renovation project managers coordinate and oversee the work on a daily basis.
+3. Renovation management: our renovation project managers coordinate and oversee the works on a daily basis.

-5. Sale: We are best placed to sell the properties we have renovated and know their market value.
-Our teams take care of everything: photos, visits, listing sites, and more.
+5. Sale: we are in a great position to sell the properties we have renovated and know their market value.
+Our teams take care of everything: photos, viewings, listings, and more.

 Looking to buy a property?
 Run a simulation and get in touch with one of our experts.